madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/admin-create-reminder-notifications.md

 ## Email customization

 Reminder notifications use a default email format and message.
 If you want to customize the email, you can create a template.
-Learn more with the [!DNL Workfront One] article, Configure email templates.

 <!---
 paragraph above needs a hyperlink to an article